Assistance programs in Pinellas County and St. Petersburg area.

 People that Love Church may have small amounts of funds for paying electric or cooling bills.
 The applicant needs to have a disconnection notice.
 Location is 817 5th Avenue North in Saint Petersburg.
 Call (727) 820-0775.

 Many people in St. Petersburg and Pinellas County Florida do not know that most utility companies offer grants, weatherization, and financial assistance.
 Read more on energy assistance programs.

-Last year, almost 8 million people received free health care from clinics last year.
+Tens of thousands of people receive free health care from clinics each year.
+Or they get dental needs met, and the centers focus on the low-income and uninsured.
 One option in Florida is the Clearwater Free Clinic, which offers medical services for more and more patients who otherwise would not be able to afford to pay for health insurance and medical bills.
-Just this year, almost 60 percent more new patients have visited the Clearwater Free Clinic.
-(727) 447-3041
+Call (727) 447-3041

 The health care provided is top notch.
 There is a highly trained team of physicians, pharmacists, nurse practitioners, registered nurses, physical therapists, and even office clerks and staff who donate thousands of hours of their personal time to provide the best medical services each and every year.
 They also partner with local organizations and hospitals, such as Mease Hospitals and Morton Plant who donate goods and services to the free clinic.
 Find other free health care resources.

 To be eligible for aid, the medical care is made available to both uninsured children and adults who live in Pinellas County and Clearwater, and who are not eligible for other government programs.
 Patients also cannot afford to pay for their own private medical care.
 There is even free diabetic supplies.
 The vast majority of the patients and people seeking help from the Clearwater Free Health Care Clinic are hard working people who are struggling with the recent economic woes and who now have with limited incomes or low paying jobs.